MichaelBelousov/ecsql-lsp/README.md

 ## TODO

-- on-hover determine from which table a column must be from and provide the documentation of the most-derived class
+- on-hover determine from which table a column must be from and provide the documentation of the most-derived class, currently just finds the first matching property
 - don't limit `FROM` auto-complete to tables that contain the `SELECT`ed attributes, instead prioritize those and the list the rest.
 - process more than just the BisCore schema